-We all remember the lesson we learned while in grade school concerning the growth of trees - tree growth is dependent on roots in the ground and leaves in the air.
+We all remember the lesson we learned in grade school about the growth of trees - tree growth is dependent on roots in the ground and leaves in the air.
 This is the core to understanding the relationship between water and wood.
-The roots of the tree collect moisture and nutrients from the soil and relay them through vessels or fibers up the trunk and branches to the leaves.
-These vessels run vertically in a standing forest tree.
-Cut the tree down, however, and these vessels or fibers become horizontal.
+The roots of the tree collect moisture and nutrients from the soil and relay them through vessels or fibers up the trunk and branches to leaves.
+These vessels run vertically in a forest tree.
+Cut the tree down, however, and the vessels or fibers become horizontal.

 It is our intention to empower the consumer with information on the qualities to look for in a cooking wood, to avoid finding themselves as owner of a package of firewood, or wood products that are designed to be a heat source only and not necessarily for cooking!

 Superior Product… Superior Outcome!
-For all wood-fired techniques including smoking, grilling, coal cooking, ember fired, cold smoking, and stove top smoking.
+All wood-fired products for smoking, grilling, coal cooking, ember fired, cold smoking, and stove top smoking.
 Only Forest Fresh wood used in all our products.